-Grade % Points GPA Grade % Points GPA Grade % Points GPA A > 90 4.0 B- 77 - 79 2.67 D+ 64 - 66 1.33 A- 87 - 89 3.67 C+ 74 - 76 2.33 D 60 - 63 1.0 B+ 84 - 86 3.33 С 70 - 73 2.0 D- 57 - 59 0.67 В 80 - 83 3.0 C- 67 - 69 1.67 E < 56 0
+Grade % Points GPA Grade % Points GPA Grade % Points GPA А > 90 4.0 B- 77 - 79 2.67 D+ 64 - 66 1.33 A- 87 - 89 3.67 C+ 74 - 76 2.33 D 60 - 63 1.0 B+ 84 - 86 3.33 С 70 - 73 2.0 D- 57 - 59 0.67 В 80 - 83 3.0 C- 67 - 69 1.67 E < 56 0

-QUIZZES (10 %): A major responsibility for this class will be to complete the online quizzes given in the class website to help you keep up with the reading and learn the material.
+QUIZZES (10 %): A major responsibility for this class will be to complete the online quizzes given in the class website to help you keep up with the class and learn the material.

-PARTICIPATION/CLASS ACTIVITIES (10 %): Attendance and participation in zoom classes is required.
+PARTICIPATION/CLASS ACTIVITIES (10 %): Attendance and participation is required.
 Experiential activities will be assigned during class to deepen your understanding of the course content and reflect on the material presented in class.

 PROJECT (40 %): Astronomical instruments were an essential part of astronomy even before the invention of the telescope.
 Students in this class will work in the construction of an ancient astronomical instrument.
 The instrument needs to be functional and will be used to collect data.
 The instructor must approve all projects.
-All students will create a video to present their instrument and data to the class at the end of the semester.
+All students will create and present their instrument and the data collected to the class at the end of the semester.
 Your final presentations will be evaluated by your peers and instructor.
-More information on this project can be found in the class website.
+More information on this project will be provided in class.

 EXAMS (40 %): There are three one-hour exams in the course, scheduled during class time on the dates listed in the class website.
 The in-class exams in this course will consist of approximately 40 multiple-choice questions.
 The exams will be formally non-cumulative; however, since this is a science course there will inevitably be references to things we've covered before on the second and third tests.
 I will post topics to study in the class website before each exam.
-All exams will be proctored using Honorlock.
+All exams will be proctored.
 The exams are closed notes, closed book and no help is allowed during the exams.
-Browsing or talking during an exam will raise red flags and exams can be invalidated and submitted to the Dean of Students Student Conduct and Conflict Resolution according to UF policies.